Indian Football League: Fans' player of the year

-I-League clubs in Asia
+Clubs in Asia

-Traditionally, I-League clubs have done particularly well in the AFC Cup.
-In 2008 Dempo managed to reach the semi-finals of the AFC Cup before being defeated by Al-Safa of Lebanon.
-East Bengal also managed to reach the semi-finals in 2013 before being knocked-out by Al-Kuwait.
-Bengaluru is the only I-League club to reach the AFC Cup Final in 2016 but lost to Al-Quwa Al-Jawiya of Iraq.
+Traditionally, I-League clubs have done well in the AFC Cup.
+In 2008 Dempo managed to reach the semi-finals, before being defeated by Al-Safa of Lebanon.
+East Bengal also managed to reach the semi-finals in 2013, before being knocked-out by Al-Kuwait.
+Bengaluru is the only I-League club to reach the AFC Cup final in 2016, losing to Al-Quwa Al-Jawiya of Iraq.
 However, in the AFC Champions League, no I-League club has ever managed to make it past the qualifiers.